 Some of those elements are:

-Enterprise Project Types
+Enterprise project types

-Custom Fields & Look up Tables
+Custom fields and lookup tables

-Project Detail Pages
+Project detail pages

-Project Phases
+Project phases

-Project Stages
+Project stages

-In this section, we want to give you some straight forward tips, tricks and building techniques for creating these Project Server entities.
-By building some or all of these objects, it rapidly increases the adoption, simplification and ease of use for project creation, management and reporting around demand management.
+In this section, we provide some straight forward tips, tricks, and building techniques for creating these Project Server entities.
+Building some or all of these objects rapidly increases the adoption, simplification, and ease of use for project creation, management, and reporting around demand management.

 Enterprise Project Types

-Every project or proposal that is placed in Project Server is started with an Enterprise Project Type (EPT).
-EPTs are associated with specific types of projects such as New Product Development or Software Upgrade.
-Different EPTs may be needed for various departments which may have stages or processes that do not follow the organization’s typical stages or phases.
+Every project or proposal that is placed in Project Server is started with an enterprise project type (EPT)[AU: same acronym was used for enterprise project templates; please adjust throughout volume as needed].
+EPTs are associated with specific types of projects, such as new product development or software upgrade.
+Different EPTs may be needed for various departments that may have stages or processes that do not follow the organization’s typical stages or phases.

 One of the best ways to automate the creation of projects and help speed up the process of getting an accurate and consistent schedule is to leverage EPTs.
-This sets the stage for decreasing time for project managers or planners to create schedules and to see the upcoming or new demand of work in the existing or future work portfolio.
+Doing so sets the stage for decreasing time for project managers or planners to create schedules and to see the upcoming or new demand of work in the existing or future work portfolio.

-What Makes up Enterprise Project Types?
+What Makes Up Enterprise Project Types?

-Every project that is created in Project Server from the ribbon begins with an Enterprise Project Type.
-An EPT is a template for a specific kind of project which may or may not be associated with a workflow.
-Some areas where you may need different EPTs include internal versus external projects, departmental versus enterprise level projects, or for profit versus non-profit projects.
-An EPT can include all or some of the following components:
+Every project that is created in Project Server from the ribbon begins with an EPT.
+An EPT is a template for a specific kind of project that may or may not be associated with a workflow.
+Some areas where you may need different EPTs include internal versus external projects, departmental- versus enterprise-level projects, or for-profit versus nonprofit projects.
+An EPT can include all or some of these components:

 Phases